 New Orleans Campus Academic Opportunities

 The Seminary offers special intensives and summer terms each year on the campus in New Orleans.
-These courses offer extension center students the opportunity to experience campus life and to get to know the on-campus faculty, staff, and administration.
+These courses offer distance learners the opportunity to experience campus life and to get to know the on-campus faculty, staff, and administration.